mobiletonster/blogposts/code/aspnetcore/aspnetcore-usersecrets.md

 You will find a new value in the System variables list.

 Again, to make it visible in Visual Studio, you will need to restart the IDE.

+### Examining key precedence with multiple configuration files
+So what if our "Passkey" variable was defined in "Environment Variables", "secrets.json" and "appsettings.json".
+Which would "win"?